The Most Standout Makeup Moments of 2018 So Far

 Cynthia Erivo

-Technically not makeup, but Erivo's bejeweled eyebrows from May couldn't be left out of the list.
+Though technically not makeup, Erivo's bejeweled eyebrows from May couldn't be left out of the list.

 Photo: